ebiron/sikke-nodes/README.md

      > mergeBalances address:SKK17h6BPxWhJS54j5UJ1Mdf6Z2UkGG4P5n4x asset:SKK

    ## getBalances
    >    _**getBalances**_ function accepts two optional parameters, one SIKKE wallet address and one asset.
-The command lists the balance information of the wallets found in the coin client according to the specified criteria.
+The command lists the balance information of the wallets found in the Sikke Node according to the specified criteria.

      > getBalances sikkeWalletAddress |& asset